Our Compelling Interests: Book Launch and Discussion

 Our Compelling Interests: Toward a Connected Society Discussion

 April 18, 2017

 At a time when American society is swiftly transforming and reengaged in debates over identity politics, the new book series Our Compelling Interests sheds light on how connecting across differences will only become more critical to our shared success.
-WGBH and World Channel General Manager Liz Cheng will moderate a panel discussion with: Danielle Allen, chair, The Andrew W. Mellon Foundation Board, James Bryant Conant University Professor and Director Edmond J. Safra Center for Ethics, Harvard University; Jeffrey Leiden, chairman, president and CEO, Vertex; Earl Lewis, president, The Andrew W. Mellon Foundation; and Deval Patrick, managing director, Bain Capital Double Impact, former governor of Massachusetts.
+WGBH and World Channel General Manager Liz Cheng moderated a panel discussion with: Danielle Allen, chair, The Andrew W. Mellon Foundation Board, James Bryant Conant University Professor and Director Edmond J. Safra Center for Ethics, Harvard University; Jeffrey Leiden, chairman, president and CEO, Vertex; Earl Lewis, president, The Andrew W. Mellon Foundation; and Deval Patrick, managing director, Bain Capital Double Impact, former governor of Massachusetts.
 Co-hosted by the American Academy of Arts and Sciences in partnership with Princeton University Press, WGBH, and World Channel.

 Our Compelling Interests: Panel Discussion—The Diversity Bonus in the Knowledge Economy

 What if workforce diversity is more than simply the right thing to do in order to make society more integrated and just?
-In this panel, Scott E. Page will discuss the power of cognitive differences, a subject raised in his latest book, The Diversity Bonus: How Great Teams Pay Off in the Knowledge Economy, the second volume in the Our Compelling Interests series—an initiative of The Andrew W. Mellon Foundation.
+In this panel, Scott E. Page discussed the power of cognitive differences, a subject raised in his latest book, The Diversity Bonus: How Great Teams Pay Off in the Knowledge Economy, the second volume in the Our Compelling Interests series—an initiative of The Andrew W. Mellon Foundation.

 Jana Babatunde-Bey, president of the Will and Jada Smith Family Foundation

 Nancy Cantor, series editor and chancellor of Rutgers University-Newark